salesforcecli/plugin-org/messages/delete.md

 # deprecation

-The force:org:delete command is deprecated and will be removed in version 63.0 or later.
+The force:org:delete command is deprecated.
 Use org:delete:scratch or org:delete:sandbox.

 # description